MetaboHUB-MetaToul-FluxoMet/RTMet/README.md

 🏗 **[WORK IN PROGRESS]** 🏗

-RTMet is a data workflow to process FIA-MS data coming from a fermenter, find metabolites and fluxes, and send feedback commands to the fermenter.
+RTMet is a data workflow to process FIA-MS data coming from a fermenter, find metabolites and fluxes, and send a feedback command to the fermenter.

 ![Workflow Diagram](/workflow.png?raw=true "RTMet Workflow")